Nik Lentz: Ultimate Fighting Championship

 Lentz was expected to face Mairbek Taisumov on September 10, 2016, at UFC 203.
 However, Taisumov was removed from the event during the week before the event for alleged visa issues and was replaced by promotional newcomer Michael McBride.
 He won the fight via TKO in the first round.

 Lentz faced Islam Makhachev on February 11, 2017, at UFC 208.
 He lost the fight by unanimous decision.

 Lentz faced Will Brooks on October 7, 2017, at UFC 216.
 However the pairing was scrapped during the weigh-ins for the event, as Lentz was stricken with "medical issues" and deemed unfit to compete.
 The pairing with Brooks was rescheduled and took place on November 19, 2017, at UFC Fight Night 121.
 Lentz won the fight via submission in the second round.
 This win earned him the Performance of the Night bonus.

 Lentz was expected to face Leonardo Santos on June 1, 2018, at UFC Fight Night 131.
 However, it was reported on April 28, 2018, that Santos was pulled from the event due to a hand injury.
 He was replaced by David Teymur.
 Lentz lost the fight via unanimous decision.

 Lentz faced former title challenger Gray Maynard on October 6, 2018, at UFC 229.
 He won the fight via TKO in the second round after dropping Maynard with a head kick and following up with punches.

 Lentz faced Scott Holtzman on February 17, 2019, at UFC on ESPN 1.
 He won the fight by unanimous decision.

 A third fight with Charles Oliveira took place on May 18, 2019, at UFC Fight Night 152.
 He lost the fight via technical knockout in round two.

-Lentz was expected to face Nad Narimani at UFC Fight Night: Blaydes vs. dos Santos on January 25, 2020.
+Lentz was expected to face Nad Narimani at UFC Fight Night 166 on January 25, 2020.
 However, the fight was scrapped due to injury and Lentz instead faced Arnold Allen, whose original opponent for the event had also dropped out.
 Lentz lost the fight via unanimous decision.

 Lentz was expected to face Mike Grundy on January 16, 2021, at UFC on ABC 1.
 However, a member of Grundy's team tested positive for COVID-19, and Lentz instead faced Movsar Evloev on January 24, 2021, at UFC 257.
 Lentz lost the fight via split decision.
 26 out of 26 media outlets scored the bout for Evloev.

 After the loss, the next day Lentz announced his retirement, saying that it was due to him losing 40% of his vision after his fight with Arnold Allen, which required surgery.